Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 The Las Vegas Strip is where many first-time visitors spend most of their time.
 It is home to major resorts, restaurants, theaters, shopping, casinos, attractions, pools, nightlife, and famous sights like fountain shows and themed hotels.

 The Strip is fun, but it is bigger than it looks.
 Walking between resorts can take longer than expected, especially in heat.
-Choose a hotel near the activities that matter most to your trip.
+Choose a hotel near the activities that matter most to your trip instead of assuming everything is close.

 Downtown Las Vegas and Fremont Street